josuneha/AzureBigData-analytics/HOL/Hands-on lab step-by step - Big data and visualization.md

 ### Task 1: Connect to the Lab VM

-1.  **Note**: If you are already, connected to your Lab VM, skip to Task 2.
+1.  **Note**: If you are already, connected to your Lab VM, skip to Task 2

-2. From the left side menu in the Azure portal, click on **Resource groups**, then enter your resource group name into the filter box, and select it from the list.
+1. From the side menu in the Azure portal, select **Resource groups**, then enter your resource group name into the filter box, and select it from the list

     ![On the Azure Portal, in the left menu, Resource groups is selected.
 In the Resource groups blade, bigdata is typed in the Subscriptions search field.
 In the results, bigdatakyle is selected.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image14.png "Azure Portal")

-3. Next, select your lab virtual machine from the list.
+1. Next, select your lab virtual machine from the list

     ![the kylelab virtual machine is selected from Lab virtual machine list.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image15.png "Lab virtual machine list")

-4. On your Lab VM blade, select **Connect** from the top menu.
+1. On your Lab VM blade, select **Connect** from the top menu

     ![On the top menu of the Lab VM blade, the Connect button is selected.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image16.png "Lab VM blade")

-5. Download and open the RDP file.
+1. Download and open the RDP file

 6. Select Connect, and enter the following credentials: